faisalmemon/ios-crash-dump-analysis-book/examples/icdab_wrap_ios/NilOptionalUnwrap.md

 ### Crash Report for unwrapped nil optionals

-When we get a crash from the swift runtime force unwrapping a nil optional we see:
+When we get a crash from the swift runtime force unwrapping\index{Swift!force unwrapping optional} a nil optional we see:
 ```
 Exception Type:  EXC_BREAKPOINT (SIGTRAP)
 Exception Codes: 0x0000000000000001, 0x00000001011f7ff8